Joshy180696/TaskManagerDashboard/README.md

 # Task Manager App

 A simple task management application built with HTML, CSS, JavaScript, and C# ASP.NET Core.
 Users can create, update, and delete tasks, with data persisted in a SQLite database.
+This project showcases full-stack development skills, including containerization with Docker and deployment on free-tier hosting services with Render.

 ## Technologies Used
 - **Frontend**: HTML, CSS, JavaScript